ethpandaops/cbt/README.md

 ```

 **Multi-instance behavior:**
 - **Coordinator**: Designed to run as a single instance.
+Includes Asynq Scheduler for Redis-persisted scheduling with real cron expression support.
 Multiple coordinators are safe during deployments (rolling updates, failover) but inefficient for permanent operation as they duplicate scheduling work.
 Task deduplication prevents duplicate processing.
 - **Worker**: Designed for horizontal scaling.
 Run multiple workers to increase throughput.
 Tasks are distributed across workers automatically.

 ## Requirements